Spectral Energy Distribution of the First Galaxies: Contribution from Pre-Main-Sequence Stars: Methods

 with the stellar mass normalization

-Here, $dN/dM$ is the number of stars with mass in the range of $M \sim M + dM$, and $M_1(t)$ is the maximum mass of stars which are still in the PMS phase at $t$.
-Massive stars that have reached the MS give the fractional contribution as given by the second term in equation (1).
+Here, $dN/dM$ is the number of stars with mass in the range of $M \sim M + dM$, and $M_1(t)$ is the maximum mass of stars that are still in the PMS phase at $t$.
+Massive stars that have reached the MS give a fractional contribution as given by the second term in equation (1).
 We also add the associated nebular continuum emission powered by the MS stars.
-Throughout the present paper, we fix the total (PMS + MS) stellar mass of a galaxy to be $10^6 \Msun$.
+Throughout this paper, we fix the total (PMS + MS) stellar mass of a galaxy to be $10^6 \Msun$.

 We consider two variations of the stellar initial mass function (IMF) with

 analogous to the local IMF, and